 - Contract: A company may process its customers’ data if such processing is required to fulfil the contract for the provision of the service with the customer.

-Under the current Dutch Personal Data Protection Act, data controllers have to notify the Dutch Data Protection Authority of any data processing.
-This principle is abolished and replaced by the new accountability rule under the GDPR that comes into effect in [May 2018].
-In short, data controllers should ‘map’ their data collection and processing in order to create transparency and minimise the impact.
+Under the Dutch Personal Data Protection Act, data controllers have to notify the Dutch Data Protection Authority of any data processing.
+However, this principle is abolished and replaced by the new accountability rule under the GDPR that came into effect in May 2018.
+In short, data controllers should “map” their data collection and processing in order to create transparency and minimise the impact.
 Accountability entails both being compliant with the GDPR as well as demonstrating being compliant at all times.

 The GDPR, furthermore, requires a great deal of transparency.
 The data subject needs to be made aware of which data is being collected, for what end and how the data will be treated.
 For manufacturers and other data controllers involved, this means they should actively communicate to the data subject what is being done with his or her data.